Soliprem/tola-website/content/index.typ

 === Current Projects

 - *This website* — Rebuilding it from scratch using Typst for content generation
-- *Server infrastructure* — Rewriting my homelab configuration with NixOS
+- *Server infrastructure* — Rewriting my server to be configured with nix
 - *#link("https://github.com/notashelf/nvf")[NVF]* — Cool stuff, also happens to be raf-ware

 == More fun parts of the Web!